Perth Wildcats: 2013–14: Sixth Championship

-The Wildcats cruised to their 11th Grand Final appearance with a 2–0 Semi-final series win over the Wollongong Hawks.
-After knocking out the Hawks in straight sets, the Wildcats faced historical rivals the Adelaide 36ers in the 2014 Grand Final.
+The Wildcats reached their 11th Grand Final appearance with a 2–0 semi-final series win over the Wollongong Hawks.
+In the grand final, they faced the 36ers.
 After winning Game 1 in Perth on the back of a 30-point effort from Ennis, the 36ers forced a deciding third game with an 89–84 win in Game 2.
-In Game 3 less than 48 hours later, the Wildcats crushed the 36ers with a 93–59 win, as their 2–1 series victory saw them claim their sixth NBL Championship.
+In Game 3 less than 48 hours later, the Wildcats beat the 36ers 93–59 to win the series 2–1 and claim their sixth NBL Championship.
 Beal was subsequently named the series MVP after Ennis struggled to make an impact in Games 2 and 3.
 Beal averaged 17.6 points per game during the Grand Final series, hitting 11 three-pointers at an efficient 48%.